KatarzynaJonczyk/wady-i-zalety-dokumentacji/Wady i zalety.md

 **PROS**

 1. Instructions in the form of animations/screen recordings (Section: What is Confluence Cloud?).
+2. Under each article is a question about whether it was helpful or not.
+There is also an option to give feedback.
+So, collecting feedback on documentation (what is important for a technical writer).

 **CONS**

 1. Same observation as in Jira: When you open the page on the big screen and click on the list, it displays a list that is very offset from the left edge.
 In general, the site doesn't adjust very well to a larger resolution.
 2. It is a shame that the instruction in the form of recordings/animations cannot be stopped.
 When you watch it, you don't know when the recording begins and when it ends.
+3. Listed Confluence Cloud plans are not as clear as if they were tabulated.
+This would make it easier to compare individual plans. [-click-](https://support.atlassian.com/confluence-cloud/docs/learn-about-confluence-cloud-plans/)

 ## FLARE
 **PROS**